What is a Boma used for and how does it help conservation?

 African Wild Dogs are very good at digging.
 Though there is electric fencing running within the perimeter of a boma, an African Wild Dog can quite easily dig under this and escape.
 We therefore have to dig a trench on the inside perimeter and lay skirting or wire meshing down to prevent the dogs from digging their way out.

 CHEETAH BOMA STRUCTURE

 Cheetah have the ability to jump very high.
 This means we need a high enough fence to ensure they stay in the enclosure and don’t escape.

 LION BOMA STRUCTURE

-Hyena.
-Well we don’t often need to put hyena into a boma, but we do need to remember that with all the carcasses being deposited inside, the smell is going to attract scavengers such as hyena.
-A hyena getting in could therefore be risky – particularly to smaller predators such as African wild dogs and cheetah.
-Territorial lions, African Wild Dog or cheetah are also a cause for concern so having a strong and electrified fence is detrimental particularly when you have two sworn enemies separated by a fence.
+Hyaena.
+Well, we don’t often need to put Hyaena into a boma, but we do need to remember that with all the carcasses being deposited inside, the smell is going to attract scavengers such as Hyaena.
+A Hyaena getting in could therefore be risky – particularly to smaller predators such as African Wild Dogs and Cheetah.
+Territorial Lions, African Wild Dog or Cheetah are also a cause for concern, so having a strong and electrified fence is detrimental, particularly when you have two sworn enemies separated by a fence.